 Today, Elsevier and Hypothesis are announcing a collaboration to align annotation capabilities in Elsevier’s Research Products with the emerging ecosystem of interoperable clients and services for annotation based on open standards and technologies.

-Hypothesis is a nonprofit dedicated to the development of open annotation.
+Hypothesis is dedicated to the development of open annotation.
 Through its new open-source technology, academics and scientists are able to make notes on documents they are reading and share those notes with others.
 Elsevier is a world leading information analytics business specializing in science and health.

 By working together, Elsevier and Hypothesis demonstrate two important shifts in scholarly communications: first, the growing role that annotation plays within the life cycle of research and publication; and second, that data standards and open frameworks are increasingly essential to scientific collaboration and progress.